Dhiraj Singh Thakur

-Dhiraj Singh Thakur (born 25 April 1964) is an Indian judge, currently serving as Chief Justice of Andhra Pradesh High Court.
+Dhiraj Singh Thakur (born 25 April 1964) is a retired Indian judge, who had served as the 4th Chief Justice of Andhra Pradesh High Court.
 He is a former judge of Bombay High Court and Jammu & Kashmir and Ladakh High Court.

+Early life

+He was born on 25 April 1964 to late Devi Das Thakur, jurist and politician who had served as Deputy Chief Minister of Jammu and Kashmir, Judge of Jammu and Kashmir High Court, Governor of Assam and Arunachal Pradesh.
+He also have elder brother T. S. Thakur, who served as 43rd Chief Justice of India.